 - Tobu World Square – Not at all my cup of tea, and nothing on the ornate Edo Wonderland, but this recently opened theme park filled with 1/25th scale replicas of famous buildings from around the world might be your cup of tea.
 If I wanted something this bizarre, I’d just go Mario Karting in Tokyo again.

 - Nikko Grand Garden – At 4,000 acres, this is the most extensive garden in northern Kanto Area with greenhouses filled with seasonal flowers, plenty of colorful photo ops, and a ton of Bonsai trees.

 - Kinugawa River Cruise – One for the warmer months, but what better way to experience nature than hurtling down a river at speed in a small boat as everything passes you by.

 How To Get To Nikko & Kinugawa From Tokyo

-This might seem daunting but is actually very straight forward, the roads are very organised and safe – plus you will have a car to explore more around Nikko + Kinugawa and really get a feel for the area instead of relying on shuttles.
+This might seem daunting but is actually very straight forward, the roads are very organized and safe – plus you will have a car to explore more around Nikko + Kinugawa and really get a feel for the area instead of relying on shuttles.

 From Tokyo to Nikko by car is around 2.5 – 4 hours depending on traffic and weather you use the free roads or the expressway (you will need an ETC card for this – it’s rather complicated and easy to use free roads by selecting ‘no toll roads’ routing on Google Maps.

-Lastly, do remember to book your hotel in Nikko wherever you choose to stay at least 1 month in advance or 3+ for busy seasons.
-Nikko is insanely popular with Japanese tourists (and for good reason!) who book out all good properties rather far in advance, especially during the cherry blossom season and the peak heat months of summer to escape Tokyo.
+Lastly, do remember to book your hotel in Nikko wherever you choose to stay at least one month in advance or 3+ for busy seasons.
+Nikko is insanely popular with Japanese tourists (and for a good reason!).
+They book out all excellent properties rather far in advance, especially during the cherry blossom season and the peak heat months of summer to escape Tokyo.